 The Researcher Training Program for Defence Industry (SAYP) aims to make the knowledge transfer between defence industry companies and universities more systematic in line with the priorities of the defence industry and under the guidance of SSM.
 In addition, the program aims to structure the postgraduate thesis prepared in the universities by the people working in the defence industry companies in a way to comply with the R&D needs of the companies and to direct the said thesis to priority areas of the defence industry sector.
 In line with R&D strategies in the priority areas of defence industry, the graduate students are trained as skilled R&D personnel through the opportunities provided by the defence industry companies.

 Within this scope, the protocols have been signed with Middle East Technical University (METU), Gazi University, Ankara University, TOBB ETU, Gebze Technical University, Bilkent University and Air Force Academy.
 The projects were initiated under these protocols.

-COLLABORATIONS REALIZED BY TAI RESOURCES AND SUPPORTED BY NATIONAL/INTERNATIONAL RESEARCH PROGRAMS
+COLLABORATIONS REALIZED BY TUSAS RESOURCES AND SUPPORTED BY NATIONAL/INTERNATIONAL RESEARCH PROGRAMS